Adam-Mathew-Duke/Python-Bootcamp/README.md

 Each exercise is aimed at reinforcing foundational skills and understanding core concepts in Python.

 ### Programs Folder
 The Programs Folder contains my own Python programs, created to apply the concepts learned in the course.
-These projects go beyond the course exercises to demonstrate my love for programming and exploring lots of different ideas and concepts through code.
+These projects go beyond the course exercises to demonstrate my growing skills in Python programming.

 * Python MIDI tool - coming soon!